appneural-prasanna/my-content/firstcontent.md

 **Study Assistant:** Turns heavy research papers into quick summaries, quizzes, and notes.

-**Personal Mentor: **Tracks your progress and fine-tunes study plans on the go.
+**Personal Mentor**: Tracks your progress and fine-tunes study plans on the go.

 **Research AI:** Creates literature reviews, formats citations, and checks for plagiarism in seconds.